Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 # // TO-DO:

 - Place a volume slider.
-- Fix potential bug when there is a winner.
+- Fix potential bug when last square is reached.
 (Show-and-wait and PauseTransition don't work well together)